collective/collective.migrationhelpers/README.rst

     Run the whole miration

 change_phc_layouts
-    Remove custom layout.
+    Remove custom layout

 appending_richtext_migrator
-    Example custom field-migrator that appends text to a existing richtext-field.
+    Example custom field-migrator that appends text to a existing richtext-field

 appending_text_migrator
-    Example custom field-migrator that appends text to a existing text-field.
+    Example custom field-migrator that appends text to a existing text-field

 migrate_helpcenter_xxx
     Some Methods that migrate the various types in PHC